-As soon as you touch down in Australia you’ll notice the many spectacular sights there are to discover, it’s hard not to wonder where to start.
-Luckily, UNESCO has designated 19 World Heritage Sites in the country as of 2017, and that’s a good place to begin.
+There are many spectacular sights to discover in Australia and sometimes it’s hard not to wonder where to start.
+UNESCO has designated 19 World Heritage Sites in the country as of 2017, and that’s a good place to begin.

-These noteworthy locations hold cultural and physical significance and often place you in stunning surroundings, and they include three cultural sites, 12 natural sites, and four mixed sites – here are 10 must-see spots you must add to your itinerary.
+These noteworthy locations hold cultural and environmental significance and often place you in stunning surroundings; they include three cultural sites, 12 natural sites, and four mixed sites (national parks and lakes regions); here are 10 must-see spots you can add to your itinerary.

 Great Barrier Reef

-Sticking with the marine theme, Western Australia’s Shark Bay has three remarkable features: sea-grass beds, it’s three billion-year-old stromatolites and its wildlife.
+Western Australia’s Shark Bay has three remarkable features: sea-grass beds, three billion-year-old stromatolites (special rock-like structures) and its wildlife.
 Shark Bay is even home to five species of endangered mammals including the boodie, rufous hare-wallaby, banded hare-wallaby, the Shark Bay mouse and the western barred bandicoot.

-Fraser Island largest sand island in the world.
-Dwarfed by ancient time-defying rainforests, the 76-mile long site is made up from freshwater dune lakes, rainforests, swamps, mangrove jungle, sand dunes and uncultivated coastline all of which forms one of the most incredible islands on planet Earth.
+Fraser Island is the largest sand island in the world.
+Dwarfed by ancient time-defying rainforests, the 76-mile long island is made up from freshwater dune lakes, rainforests, swamps, mangrove jungle, sand dunes and uncultivated coastline all of which forms one of the most incredible islands on earth.

 Sydney Opera House